 A True selfless Shepherd’s courageous willingness to lay down his life for his sheep–can easily devolve into a mentality that a “good shepherd” means the grind of circling the wagons and building a fence around our congregation–for their sake [and also to protect their salary].

 What went wrong?

-The FEAR of not enough, of engaging a noble controversy, or being thought less of, lulls us into a dream state of spiritual stupor.
+The FEAR of not enough, or of engaging in noble controversy among leaders, or risking being thought less of by others with power, lulls us into a dream state of spiritual stupor.
 Long before then, the Spirit has left that church or parachurch organization–carrying their once bright Candlestick with him.
-Only a jealous Father-God is able to awaken us.
+Only a jealous and disciplining Father-God is able to awaken us.
 The attrition of spiritual vigor and emotional muscle will always occur when “peace and safety” become our definition of “good” and predictable comfort, our objective.

 Art Hobba, Founder Core 300